 Here's some basic guidance and tips about working with the various color wheels:

 The Midtone calculation protects changes in the Shadows and Highlights.
 In many other correction tools, when shifting the midtones, it inadvertently lifts the shadows and clip the highlights at extreme values.

 In Colorista's Midtone calculation, there is a little toe at each end of the gamma curve that prevents it from touching changes to the absolute white and absolute black points.
 The gamma does a mathematically smooth curve, so the gamma change gives you a smooth result in the shadows and highlights, and protects them from data loss and radical adjustment.

 At left, a regular gamma is typically clipped at its white and black points.
 At right, our Midtone calculation blends at either side of the gamma.

 Numeric Entry switch

 Numeric Entry is an alternate way of looking at the 3-Way values.
-Click the switch icon to bring up an RGB display of the Shadow, Midtone and Highlight values.
-This view is very helpful for getting exactly the color you want.
-There are numeric columns for Hue, Saturation and Lightness.
+Click the switch icon to bring up an RGB display of the Shadow, Midtone and Highlight values, which is helpful for dialing in precise colors.